-Instructors identify effective communication skills needed to motivate this audience and analyze why their students have chosen to study in their industry.
-We also examine the research that identifies specific needs and learning preferences of this audience and how faculty can adjust to meet those needs and preferences.
-The end result is an explanation, in writing, how they will apply one or two strategies once they return to the classroom.
+Instructors identify effective communication skills needed to motivate our Millennial and Generation Z students and analyze why these students have chosen to study in their industry.
+We also examine the perceived communication barriers between faculty members and college students.
+Faculty learn to utilize a variety of communication strategies once they return to the classroom.

 Instructors identify the different learning modalities and complete a Multiple Intelligences Survey for Adults.
 After reviewing film clips of effective and ineffective teaching strategies, the instructors take part in collaborative learning techniques that they can apply in their classrooms no matter what their disciplines.